 Packing Essentials

-When packing for the dry season, consider including the following items:
+When packing for this climate, consider including the following items:

 For activities, include closed-toed hiking sandals or trail running shoes, and pack flip flops for the beach.
 Also, carrying an insulated water bottle will keep you hydrated, and a microfiber towel can be versatile for drying off or cooling down.